curio-heart/obsidian-wyrd/README.md

 In Preview mode, the text is rendered transparent with a near-black background, and makes it non-selectable.
 Selecting text around redactions will not select the redacted text itself, and the redacted text is excluded from being copied to the clipboard.

-There is presently no unique style for this in Edit mode.
+> There is presently no unique style for this in Edit mode.
+CodeMirror makes it challenging to style this _specific_ combination without affecting the [underlines](#Underline) and some other styles as well.

 ### Want to use the theme for Publish?